SimCMinMax/AutoSimC/README.md

   - WARNING: If you have many items with sockets and/or use a vast gem-combination-setup as command, the number of combinations will go through the roof VERY quickly.
 Please be cautious when enabling this.

 After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class easily
 - -l Leg_List : List of legendaries to add to the template.
-Format :
+Format:

     "leg1/id/bonus/gem/enchant,leg2/id2/bonus2/gem2/enchant2,..."